 In the same article, example 27, Liefeld makes the opposite, but equally weird mistake: He somehow draws the Red Skull, a villain whose entire motif is that his head is a human skull, with only 17 teeth in the entire mouth, all of them incisors.

 Max of Sam & Max stands out from other fictional rabbits by way of his pointy teeth.

-An unusual example: Frank Miller in his more recent projects such as Sin City and Holy Terror have characters being punched the jaw, resulting in losing copious numbers of teeth.
+An unusual example: Frank Miller in his more recent projects such as Sin City and Holy Terror has characters being punched in the jaw, resulting in losing copious numbers of teeth.
 Which evidently grow back almost instantly; if someone gets punched more than once, he'll lose more teeth than he had in his mouth originally.

 The Dominators, a humanoid alien race from DC Comics, are distinguished by an abundance of long, sharp teeth.